adamluckydo/ontology/3_Buddhism/Buddhism.md

 Location: The Indo-Gangetic Plain (North India)

-Dominant religion: Vedic Brahmanism (precursor to Hinduism)
+Dominant religion: Vedic Brahmanism (precursor to Hinduism).
+Belief in an individual immortal soul, which is reincarnated continuously until a being releases all of their karma, thus attaining liberation from the cycle and eternal unity with the divine.

 ![Statue of the Buddha](buddha.png)